pivotal-cf/docs-pks/bbr-restore.hbs.md

 In the event of losing your BOSH Director or {{ vars.platform_name }} environment, you must first recreate the BOSH Director VM before restoring the BOSH Director.

-You can restore your BOSH Director configuration by using Tanzu Kubernetes Grid Integrated Edition
+You can restore your BOSH Director configuration by using {{  vars.product }}
 {{ vars.platform_name }} to restore the installation settings artifacts saved when following the [Export Installation Settings](bbr-backup.html#export-opsman-settings) back up procedure steps.

 To redeploy and restore your {{ vars.platform_name }} and BOSH Director follow the procedures below.